 - Mechanical fatigue.

-Which are common flaw inspections methods?
+What are common flaw inspection methods?

 UT Ultrasound Control

-During this path, if the ultrasound beam encounters a defect, there is an early reflection of the signal, which therefore highlights the discontinuity.
+During this process, if the ultrasound beam encounters a defect, there is an early reflection of the signal, which therefore highlights the discontinuity.
 The ultrasound check allows the identification of both surface and depth defects, including:

 - Corrosion on the material.

 - Material cracks.